15 Expats Talk about Health Insurance and Healthcare in Uganda

 We asked expat moms who gave birth in Uganda about their experiences and advice they have for other moms to be.
 They said:

 "It is important to research the healthcare system in Uganda before having a baby.
 Make sure to find a reliable doctor or midwife who is experienced in delivering babies in Uganda.
 It is also important to be aware of the cultural norms and expectations surrounding childbirth in Uganda.
 Additionally, it is important to be prepared for the cost of having a baby in Uganda, as medical costs can be high.
-Finally, it is important to build a support network of family and friends who can provide assistance during the pregnancy and after the baby is born," remarked one expat in Uganda.
+Finally, it is important to build a support network of family and friends who can provide assistance during the pregnancy and after the baby is born," said one expat in Uganda.

 Are healthcare services good in Uganda?